 Into my ice cream maker went 2 cups So Delicious Dairy Free Hazelnut Coconut Creamer and 2 tablespoons cocoa powder.
 That’s it.
 It was lovely.

-My only problem with So Delicious Coconut Milk Creamer (besides the fact that the Hazelnut tasted like I was doing straight shots of amaretto) is that they all contain sugar, including the Original flavor.
+My only problem with So Delicious Coconut Milk Creamer (besides the fact that the Hazelnut tasted like I was doing straight shots of amaretto) is that they all contain sugar.
 Even though organic coconut milk is listed as the first ingredient in the French Vanilla, it is followed quickly by sweetener.
 1 tablespoon contains 20 calories, 0 fat, and 4 grams of sugar.
-That’s a lot of sugar folks, especially for the amount of creamer I use.
+That’s a lot of sugar.
 I think I’ll stick with the Original, which has 20 calories and only 1 gram of sugar per serving.
-Much better.

 And Hannah of Bittersweet also weighed in with her own tasting notes on So Delicious Coconut Milk Creamer.

-Ever since brewing up my very first cup of mud so many years ago as a wee preteen, using my little pink Hello Kitty coffee maker and all, I’ve been a strictly black coffee kind of gal.
+Ever since brewing up my very first cup of mud so many years ago as a wee preteen, I’ve been a strictly black coffee kind of gal.
 No sugar, no cream, thank you very much.
-Simply a means of getting a quick caffeine pick me up, it’s always been a no-frills affair.
 However, you’ll rarely be able to poke around in my fridge without finding at least one pint of dairy-free creamer chilling out.
-An incredibly useful ingredient, it often finds its way into baked goods and desserts of all varieties, adding richness and sweetness like no other vegan alternative.
+An incredibly useful ingredient, it often finds its way into baked goods and desserts of all varieties.
+It adds a richness and sweetness like no other vegan alternative.
 Up until recently though, that creamer was always soy-based, as there were simply no other options out there.

 You’ve probably already guessed it, but this looks like another job for coconut!